panharithsun/week7assignment/README.md

-This is week 7 assignment repo
+This is week 7 assignment repository